-And when it comes to communication, it should be a word your team’s using a whole lot more often.
+And when it comes to communication, it should be a word your team uses a whole lot more often.

-In this guide, we’ll dive deep into asynchronous communication.
-We’ll cover some of the basics — like the difference between async and synchronous comms and when your team should use each.
+In this post, learn the basics of async communication — like the difference between async and synchronous comms and when your team should use each, especially in regards to remote work, hybrid teams, and distributed offices.
 And then explore strategies to take back to your own team to start reaping the benefits.

 Asynchronous communication is any form of communication that doesn't require both people to be available at the same time.
 It simply means the person you are “talking” to isn't consuming the information at the same time you're producing it.

 Much of that can be considered asynchronous work, as well.
 The work is moving forward and it can be done via teamwork, even if separately and not at the same time.

 On the flipside, synchronous communication (often referred to as real-time communication) happens in — you guessed it — in real-time.